tecolicom/App-cat-v/README.md

         cat-v --nl='RETURN SYMBOL' --sp='MIDDLE DOT'

     If flag begins with `+`, that character is added to the repeat list.
-    So

         cat -v --esc=+s

-    will have the same meaning as if you had written:
+    So the above command will have the same meaning as if you had written as following.

         cat -v --esc=s --repeat +esc